MassMatsu/js-hangman/README.md

 - [x] lots of different words to guess which are randomly generated from API.
 - [x] various soound effects keep you away from getting bored
 - [x] SVG hangman figure entertains you and gives excitements
-- [x] a message appears to what happends every time you commit your guess
+- [x] message appears to show what happends every time you commit your guess
-- [x] clealy show how many chances are left before game is over
+- [x] it dynamically shows how many chances are left before game is over
-- [x] user friendly keyboard to select your guess
+- [x] user friendly keyboard to choose a letter for your guess
 - [x] responsive design for playing the game with a mobile phone or tablet

 ##### DEMO